 Break them in by wearing them with socks at home.
 Additionally, you can bend and twist them to stretch out.

 Try a sport or fitness routine that lets you work on arching your ankles.
-It’ll make them more flexible if you’ve been wearing flats.
+It’ll make them more flexible if you’ve been wearing flat shoes.

 A carpeted floor is a safe place to start.
 You might have to scrub the heel bottom to avoid sliding while practising on slippery floors.